shelajev/slowly-unhinged/plan.md

 9. Replace speaker monitor prototype with a unified event log panel covering permissions, transcription, and agent lifecycle events. *(Completed: full-width log pane with real-time updates.)*
 10. Feed captured transcripts into a background prompt generator model hosted in Docker Model Runner and surface the result in the UI. *(Completed: Gemma prompt call, logging, and virtual background prompt panel.)*
 11. Call Gemini (`gemini-2.5-flash-image`) with the generated prompt, request a 16:9 render, and display the returned preview beneath the camera feed. *(Completed: Tauri-side HTTPS integration, event logging, and UI card with image preview.)*
-12. Figure out secure Gemini key distribution so the desktop app does not require a manually provisioned key. *(Completed: Hub delivers the managed nanobanana key by default, while still honoring user-supplied overrides.)*
+12. Figure out secure Gemini key distribution so the desktop app does not require a manually provisioned key. *(Temporarily paused: Hub delivery is disabled until 2024-11-14; the companion enforces a locally supplied key.)*

 ### Milestone 3: The Zoom Client & Local Backend